avivwachman/Sucot-HW-Java/README.md

   - Team 3 gdud 1 (Value = 23)
   - Team 3 gdud 4 (Value = 23)
   - Team 6 gdud 4 (Value = 23)

+*Important to notice that Team 2 gdud 2 (Value = 23) shouldn't be printed!
+Beacuse 23 isn't the maximum value for this gdud (row)